WE ARE 100% GLUTEN FREE!

 - 17 amino acids including the 8 essential amino acids

-- Milk Chocolate: Sugar, milk, cocoa butter, chocolate liquor, soya lecithin, and pure vanilla.
+- Milk Chocolate: Sugar, milk, cocoa butter, chocolate liquor, sunflower seed lecithin, and pure vanilla.

-- Dark Chocolate: Sugar, chocolate liquor processed with potassium carbonate, cocoa butter, milk fat (butter), soya lecithin and pure vanilla.
+- Dark Chocolate: Sugar, chocolate liquor processed with potassium carbonate, cocoa butter, milk fat (butter), sunflower seed lecithin and pure vanilla.

 - All products are free of wheat.

 Peanuts are used only in the Peanut Butter Truffle.
-We take precautions to ensure no cross contamination.
+We take precautions to ensure no cross contamination of peanuts.